"What are antidepressants and how do they work?

 Treatment of Pregnant Women

 PMDD does not exist in pregnancy.
 However, if there is a need to treat pregnant women with fluoxetine, the physician should carefully consider the potential risks and potential benefits of treatment.
-Neonates exposed to SSRIs or SNRIs late in the third trimester have developed complications requiring prolonged hospitalization, respiratory support, and tube feeding [see Use In Specific Populations].
+Neonates exposed to SSRIs or SNRIs late in the third trimester have developed complications requiring prolonged hospitalization, respiratory support Specific Populations (8.1)].

 Discontinuation of Treatment